eliminmax/uclp/README.md

 I have very little idea what I'm doing, but my previous favorite projects have often started out that way, and have given me a little knowledge to start with - enough to be dangerous.

+ALL INFORMATION IN THIS DOCUMENT IS PROVISIONAL AND SUBJECT TO CHANGE.
+THIS REPO CONTAINS A HOBBY PROJECT THAT SHOULD NOT BE USED FOR ANYTHING IMPORTANT!

 ## Goals and Non-Goals

 ### Language Goals